 It’s time to THANK Bryan again.
 Last month I rolled back into NUGT at $5.17.
 At month end I bought 50 more at $0.85 and just sold all 60 at $3.80 for a profit of $16,529 (264%).
 Nice belated Easter present!
-THX. - Jock
+THX. – Jock

-Now, how much you can make depends on how much you invest.
+Now, how much you can make depends on how much you invest, as well as other factors such as timing.

-You could start off small, and, as you get more comfortable, invest more.
+You could start off small and invest more as you get more comfortable.

+Many of the success stories you have heard today are from our top-performing plays, so while there is no guarantee you will see similar results...

 When you have an entire year of Overnight Trades...

 You’ll have plenty of opportunities to make dramatic returns.